Lyndon LaRouche: 1973: U.S. Labor Party

 LaRouche founded the U.S. Labor Party in 1973 as the political arm of the NCLC.
-At first the party was "preaching Marxist revolution", but by 1977 it shifted from left-wing to right-wing politics.
+At first, the party was "preaching Marxist revolution"; however, by 1977, it shifted from left-wing to right-wing politics.
 A two-part article in The New York Times in 1979 by Howard Blum and Paul L. Montgomery alleged that LaRouche had turned the party (at that point with 1,000 members in 37 offices in North America, and 26 in Europe and Latin America) into an extreme-right, antisemitic organization, despite the presence of Jewish members.
 LaRouche denied the newspaper's charges, and said he had filed a $100 million libel suit; his press secretary said the articles were intended to "set up a credible climate for an assassination hit".

-The Times alleged that members had taken courses in how to use knives and rifles; that a farm in upstate New York had been used for guerrilla training; and that several members had undergone a six-day anti-terrorist training course run by Mitchell WerBell III, an arms dealer and former member of the Office of Strategic Services, who said he had ties to the CIA.
+The Times alleged that members had taken courses in how to use knives and rifles; that a farm in upstate New York had been used for guerrilla training; and that several members had undergone a six-day anti-terrorist training course run by Mitchell WerBell III, an arms dealer and former member of the Office of Strategic Services who said he had ties to the CIA.
 Journalists and publications the party regarded as unfriendly were harassed, and it published a list of potential assassins it saw as a threat.
 LaRouche expected members to devote themselves entirely to the party, place their savings and possessions at its disposal, and take out loans on its behalf.
 Party officials decided who each member should live with, and if someone left the movement, the remaining member was expected to live separately from the ex-member.
 LaRouche questioned spouses about their partner's sexual habits, the Times said, and in one case reportedly ordered a member to stop having sex with his wife, because it was making him "politically impotent".